Team

 Fabia Beckers

-Fabia a PhD student at the Copernicus Institute of Sustainable Development at Utrecht University, where she studies the effects of entrepreneurial ecosystems properties on sustainable entrepreneurship in Europe through a quantitative lens.
-Furthermore, herresearch position is part of the ESMEE project.
+Fabia a PhD candidate at the Copernicus Institute of Sustainable Development at Utrecht University, where she studies the effects of entrepreneurial ecosystems properties on sustainable entrepreneurship in Europe through a quantitative lens.
+Furthermore, her research position is part of the ESMEE project.
 This project aims to improve regional ecosystems for sustainable entrepreneurship by using a data-driven dialogue between the scientific community, the Regional Development Agencies (RDAs) and other stakeholders.

 Her current focus is on using open data and natural language processing techniques to identify the sustainable startups in Europe and to measure their economic - and climate performance over time.
 Furthermore, she studies how different financial support network configurations affect the success of startups across different emerging sectors.
 Read more